Second Battle of Tikrit: Clearing the city

 On 3 April, Iraqi forces continued combating ISIL fighters.
 Shi'ite militia leader Hadi al-Ameri stated that after the Saladin Governorate was liberated, their next target would be the Anbar Governorate, before finally going on to Mosul.

 Beginning on 1 April, Shi'ite militias entered the city, with multiple fighters burning buildings, looting, vandalizing, and mobbing and killing ISIL POWs, and sometimes mutilating their corpses.
 In one instance, a foreign ISIL fighter captured by the militias was stabbed to death and then hung from a street light, while local forces stood by and witnessed the lynching.
 Acts like these prompted Iraqi Prime Minister Haider Al-Abadi to order the arrest of anyone caught looting or vandalizing, on 3 April.
 On 4 April, 80% of the Shia militias pulled out of Tikrit, in response to complaints by locals that some of the fighters had spent several days looting the Sunni city after helping retake it from ISIL.
 Other reports indicated that looting and deliberate burning of houses and shops was a result of conflict between Sunnis that opposed ISIL and other Sunnis that supported ISIL.

 By 4 April, the battle had left Tikrit largely deserted and in ruins, with an Iraqi police major saying, "The situation now is calm" and Iraqi Captain Mahmoud Al-Sad reporting "There are no resistance pockets inside Tikrit."

 However, on 5 April, it was reported that 500 ISIL fighters were still holed up in the northern Qadisiya district.
 On the same day, 12 ISIL militants were killed on the outskirts of Tikrit.

 Fighting continued through the next several days, with Brigadier General Thamer al-Hamdani, the director of the Anti-Explosives department in Tikrit, being killed when a booby-trapped house exploded in Qadisiya on 7 April.
-Throughout 7 and 8 April 79 ISIL militants were reportedly killed in Tikrit, with Iraqi forces also suffering some casualties.
+Throughout 7 and 8 April seventy-nine ISIL militants were reportedly killed in Tikrit, with Iraqi forces also suffering some casualties.

 On 10 and 11 April, Iraqi Security Forces continued combing through the last pockets of ISIL resistance in Tikrit.
 On 12 April, the Iraqi government declared the city free of ISIL forces, stating that it was safe for residents to return home.
 However, many refugees from Tikrit still feared returning to the city.
 On the same day, Abu Maria, the ISIL leader of the parts of the Saladin Governorate stretching from Al-Hajaj to Albu-Tema, was killed by Iraqi forces near the Ajil Oilfield, to the northeast of Tikrit.
 It was revealed that he was killed with his top aide while fleeing from the city of Tikrit.

-Despite the Iraqi government declaring that was Tikrit free of ISIL, ISIL militants continued to hide in the city, until the remaining 140 ISIL sleeper agents were located and killed by Iraqi security forces on 17 April.
+Despite the Iraqi government declaring Tikrit free of ISIL, ISIL militants continued to hide in the city, until the remaining 140 ISIL sleeper agents were located and killed by Iraqi security forces on 17 April.